 - Choose the type of connection you'd like to use.
 We recommend connecting Direct rather than using a Datashare if possible.

 For more information on how to setup a datashare, see below.

 - Finally, input your Instance URL, Snowflake Username, Password, and Database name and click Test Connection.
 When the test is confirmed, click Connect to Snowflake.

 - Once Snowflake is successfully connected, you can click Edit on the Snowflake integration to link your data to Correlated

-- Connected Tables is where you can add in the specific tables you'd like to connect to Correlated.
+- Connected Tables is where you can view tables actively connected to Correlated and add more tables you'd like to connect.
 This step is required because you need to tell Correlated how to interpret your table schema.
 Note: you can always come back and add more tables in later on

 - Dimensions allows you to view all of the Dimensions that Correlated has access to through this integration